Bayesian inference to study a signal with two or more decaying particles in a non-resonant background: A simplified benchmark scenario for pp to hh to b b gamma gamma

 In order to have a better visualization of the scope of the algorithm we show in Fig.~\ref{1000} ($N=1000$) and Fig.~\ref{250} ($N=250$) a summary of the results for signal fraction 0\%, 5\% and 10\% (from left to right columns).
 We show in the upper plots the distribution of events in the $m_{b\bar b}$-$m_{\gamma\gamma}$ plane without distinguishing signal from background to gain an insight of how difficult it would be to recognize the signal fraction and other features.
 In the second row we show which events correspond to signal.
 The third row shows the $m_{b\bar b}$ and $m_{\gamma\gamma}$ distributions by marginalizing in the other one.
 That is, these plots show how the data would look if it is not taken at the event-by-event level, as needed by the algorithm.
 The bottom row in the figure shows the outcome of the inference process for the expected signal parameter $\pi_S$ and the corresponding true signal fraction.
 As it can be seen, the level of agreement of the posterior distribution mass with the true value is very good.
 Also important is to observe that the $\pi_S$ posterior distribution can discard an important range of values that were previously allowed with the prior.

 It is worth stressing at this level not only the blurred and biased information that we have poured into the data to let the algorithm extract so many features, but also the relatively few events and how difficult is to observe any pattern in the data (upper row in Figs.~\ref{1000} and \ref{250}).
 As discussed above, one of the main strengths of the algorithm lies in looking at the data event-by-event and gradually gathering the correct information to build up the posterior.
+Moreover, as support of the above we cite the analyses by CMS \cite{cms1,cms2} which consist in a 3-dimensional fit in three invariant masses (equivalent to take all the information at the event-by-event level) and show a 20-30\% improvement with respect to the same analysis in which events are first selected by fitting two dimensions, and then those selected events are analyzed using the other dimension.